NovaCat35/NovaCat35/README.md

 <!-- [![image](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/pikarat_nova/) -->

 ### ⛵️ About Me
 I'm a full-stack developer passionate about creating visually appealing stuff and making cool applications.
-I have been following [The Odin Project](https://www.theodinproject.com/) on its full-stack path.
+I am currently exploring all I can about full-stack development and doing a bit of freelancing.
 I'm also an art hobbyist, doodling for fun 🎨
 > Got time?
 Come check out some of my favorite projects <br/> pinned below!

 ### 🛠️ Skills and Tools